As you discover more about WordPress, you may occasionally come across something called a blogroll.

 After …

-(The Link Manager feature – excluded from WordPress after WP v3.5)
+(The Links Manager – excluded from WordPress after WordPress version 3.5)

-If you’ve had an earlier version than v 3.5 installed and updated your installation, then the Links Manager would have been removed, unless you have previously used it.
-If you’ve never used Link Manager, however, or if your site is new, then this function will remain hidden – you won’t see it displayed on your menu.
+If you have had an earlier version of WordPress than 3.5 installed and updated your installation, then the Links Manager would be removed, unless you have previously used it.
+If you’ve never used Links Manager, however, or if your site installation is new, then this function will become invisible – you won’t see it on the menu.

 How To Add A Link Section To WordPress